hasDBRows Step

 Let’s build and execute the “hasDBRowsDef” example.

-• Create a new process definition called “hasDBRowsDef” and open the definition in designer mode.
+- Create a new process definition named “hasDBRowsDef” and open it in designer mode.

-• Click the “hasDBRows” step to configure its “Required” properties.
+- Click the “hasDBRows” step to configure its “Required” properties.
 Provide a name for the step.
 Select the connection string from the drop-down list.
-Provide a SQL SELECT statement query.
+Enter a SQL SELECT query.
 Click the Save button.
-Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.
+Note: Click the "AI Predict" button to have the Copilot add new process steps that match your process description.

-• Click the “hasDBRows” step to configure its “Optional” properties.
-If required, provide a different DB name (other than FlowWright); by default, the step connects to the FlowWright database.
-Provide a variable or global reference to store the result.
-Provide the time-out value (in seconds).
+- Click the “hasDBRows” step to configure its “Optional” properties.
+If required, specify a different DB name (other than FlowWright); by default, the step connects to the FlowWright database.
+Specify a variable or global reference to store the result.
+Specify the time-out value (in seconds).
 Click the Save button.

-• The “Logging” setting configuration is necessary for documentation and to measure workflow progress and the percentage complete.
+- The “Logging” configuration is necessary for documentation and for measuring workflow progress and the percentage complete.
 This is achieved by configuring the step state and percent fields individually, as shown in the images below.
 Configure the “Logging” using the following properties.

-• Save the process definition, create a new instance, and then execute it.
+- Save the process definition, create a new instance, and execute it.
 Render the process instance.
 Click the process step to view its properties.
 The step should check whether database rows are available.
-Render the process instance to view the result stored in the variable or global.
+Render the process instance again to view the result stored in the variable or global.

 Definition Sample: